Office of Planning, Environment, & Realty (HEP)

 Safe Routes To School (SRTS)

 The purpose of the Safe Routes To School (SRTS) Program is to empower communities to make walking and bicycling to school a safe and routine activity once again.
-The Program makes funding available for a wide variety of programs and projects, from building safer street crossings to establishing programs that encourage children and their parents to walk and bicycle safely to school.
+Through funding from the Transportation Alternatives Program (see below) and other eligible funding sources, the SRTS program supports a wide variety of programs and projects, from building safer street crossings to establishing programs that allow and encourage children to walk and bicycle safely and conveniently to school.
 While not specifically addressed through this program, decisions about where to locate new schools or renovate existing schools, particularly in more traditional, walkable neighborhoods, can have an enormous impact on facilitating the likelihood of students walking or biking to school.

 Access management is the proactive management of vehicular access points to land parcels adjacent to all manner of roadways.
 Access management encompasses a set of techniques that state and local governments can use to control access to highways, major arterials, and other roadways.
 The benefits of access management include improved movement of traffic, reduced crashes, and fewer vehicle conflicts.